GilTRipper/create-rn-app/DEVELOPMENT.md

 npm link
 ```

-After linking, the `create-react-native-app` command will be available globally on your machine.
+After linking, the `create-rn-app` command will be available globally on your machine.

 ## Project Structure

 ```
-create-react-native-app/
+create-rn-app/
 ├── .github/
 │   └── workflows/           # GitHub Actions
 │       ├── publish.yml      # Auto-publish to npm